mrcjkb/Polysun-4diac-ControllerPlugin/README.md

 The Eclipse project can be imported with File > Import... > Existing projects into Workspace.
 A javadoc can be found in this project's ..\doc subdirectory.

+To build the project, run build.xml as an Ant script.
+In order for the JUnit tests to be passed (required for a successful build), PolysunPluginTests.sys must be loaded into 4diac and deployed to FORTE (Alternatively, the tests "ForteDataBufferLayerTest" and "CommFunctionBlockLayerTest" can be disabled by adding @Ignore to the tests.

 NOTE: There is currently a bug in Polysun preventing the correct plugin icon from being loaded.
 This is not a severe issue, as the default plugin icon is loaded instead.